 2. English Ivy (Hedera Helix)

-Our list of Ivy plants is probably incomplete without the English Ivy.
-These plants grow significantly fast and are available in two popular forms.
-The first is a juvenile form that tends to grow in lobed patterns with bright green leaves.
+The juvenile form tends to grow in lobed patterns with bright green leaves.
 These are also the variants of Ivy whose stems do not come with any flowers.

-Another popular type of Ivy is the mature adult Ivy that grows with stunning dark green leaves and stems.
-The mature Ivy bears greenish flowers with a tinge of white during the fall months.
-In the summer months, they bear yellow orangish flowers.
+On the other hand, the mature adult Ivy grows with stunning dark green leaves and stems.
+Also, unlike the juvenile, mature adult Ivy does bear flowers, and they are greenish with a tinge of white during the fall months.
+But when summer rolls around, you will notice yellow orangish flowers.

-English Ivies thrive best in hanging baskets, and they can also be used as groundcovers.
-Again, if you have an unattractive fence or wall, then you might want to use this beautiful plant.
+When planting English Ivies, keep in mind that they thrive best in hanging baskets, but they can also be used as groundcovers.
+But that’s not all — if you have an unattractive fence or wall, you might want to use this beautiful plant.

 3. Persian Ivy (Hedera Colchica)

-The Persian Ivy comes with stunning heart-shaped leaves ranging from 4 to 10 inches in length.
+The Persian Ivy has stunning heart-shaped leaves ranging from 4 to 10 inches long.
 Their distinguishing feature is the size of their leaves, which are probably the largest of any Ivy plant.
-The leaves of Persian Ivy may be either variegated or boast solid colors, depending on who is cultivating it.
+The leaves are variegated, but they can also feature solid colors.

-The plant can withstand several instances of drought, although it thrives best in loamy soil.
-They are also significantly heat tolerant when compared to other variants of Ivy, though they perform really well in shaded areas.
+While the Persian variant can withstand several instances of drought, it thrives best in moist, well-draining loamy soil.
+They are also significantly heat tolerant than most other variants, though they perform really well in shaded areas.

 Persian Ivies can grow vigorously fast, and this very growth might end up being a problem if left unchecked.
 That is why it is vital to closely observe the plant and prune it whenever necessary to prevent it from choking other plants in its proximity.